swifweb/webber/README.md

-`-v` or `--verbose` to show more info in console for debugging purposes `-p 8181` or `--port 8181` to start webber server on `8181` port instead of default `8888` `--browser chrome/safari` to automatically open desired browser, by default it doesn't open any
+`-v` or `--verbose` to show more info in console for debugging purposes `-p 8181` or `--port 8181` to start webber server on `8181` port instead of default `8888` `--browser chrome/safari` to automatically open desired browser, by default it doesn't open any `--browser-self-signed` to open additional instance of browser with allowed self-signed SSL setting to debug service-workers `--browser-incognito` to open additional instance of browser in incognito mode

 ### Release